 The first and key qualifier for the vast majority of behind-the-meter renewable energy projects is: how much is the current utility $/kWh cost (avoided cost), and what will be the“installed cost of energy’ (equivalent $/kWh)?

-Asking for a PPA without knowing the avoided cost is like trying to sell somebody shoes without asking their size.
+Asking for a PPA without knowing the avoided cost is like trying to sell somebody shoes without asking their foot size.

 A rule of thumb to keep in mind: